 A tour at the Nikka Yoichi Distillery

-Just 3 weeks later we are on the way to Otaru on Hokkaido when we pass a group of old stone houses with cute pointed red roofs.
+Just 3 weeks later on the way to Otaru on Hokkaido we pass a group of old stone houses with cute pointed red roofs.
 It looks like a distillery – and it turns out it is the Nikka distillery in Yoichi.
 Of course: this is the other major old whisky distillery in Japan.

 Just like Yamazaki, Yoichi is not far off in the remote mountainside these days, but right off the main road.
 That was different when Taketsuru Masataka first came here with his Scottish wife to open his own whisky distillery in 1934.
 He had studied whisky making in Scotland and then worked for Torii Shinjiro at Yamazaki.
 But the ambitious Taketsuru favoured the mountains of Hokkaido as the ideal whisky region.
 Thus, he became the founder of Japan’s second major whisky company, Nikka.
 The small stone houses are still the original buildings: Kiln Tower, Mash House, Wash House.

-The stills in the old Still House are fired with charcoal even today, and the first still from the 1930s looks tiny between the newer ones.
+The stills in the old Still House are fired with charcoal.
+Even today, and the first still from the 1930s looks tiny between the newer ones.
 There are tours in Japanese through the premises, but you can also do a self-guided tour with the provided leaflet.
-After walking between the historical buildings we check out the company history at Nikka’s museum and then proceed to the free tasting.
+After walking between the historical buildings we check out the company history at Nikka’s museum.
+And then proceed to the free tasting.

 A “driver” sticker and no whisky for Isa